 This is what my life with Long Covid feels like.

 I was infected in December 2022, as a fully-vaccinated, relatively-healthy, young-ish adult.
-I have one of the milder reckonings of Long Covid: I can leave the house (sometimes, when the weather is fair and pain only moderate) and I can draw (sometimes).
+I am not the most severely affected: I can leave the house (sometimes, when the weather is fair and pain only moderate) and I can draw (sometimes, irregularly).
 I make this art for those of us who cannot.

 Post-viral illness is not new, and I am thankful to those who have held lights in the darkness for decades.
 My Resources Page is full of links to learn from some of those people.
 Be curious, and please, be even more kind.